 4. Have a Game Night (Puzzles Included)

 It’s always fun to engage in some friendly competition with a game night.
 Or collaborate to complete a puzzle.
 This could turn into a multiple evening activity, as some board games like Monopoly and Risk take more time than an hour or two, as does a 1,000 piece puzzle.
+(Did you now there are so many cute versions of Monopoly if you’re into a particular theme, like wine or politics?)

 5. Make Each Other Breakfast in Bed